Extracting precise data from in-the-field wool tuft tests

 "Turbulence" formulas 5, 6, and 7 (frequency-based):

-Of all the results, formula 6 (average oscillation frequency) gives the best result for a TKE approximation (which at this point I'm not ruling out the possibility of coincidence).
+Of all the results, formula 6 (average oscillation frequency) gives the best result for a TKE approximation (although at this point I'm not ruling out the possibility of coincidence).
 For a more intuitive "wake" visualisation, formulas 4 (tip velocity fluctuation) and 7 (frequency power) are both similar, but I prefer formula 4 for its slightly higher relevance to the mathematical definition of turbulence.
 There's also the possibility of combining formulas to fine-tune an estimate.